-A type of filter with a metallic coating that yields a constant attenuation, or optical density, value over a range of wavelengths (i.e. spectrally flat).
-It is useful for attenuating, or reducing, the amount of light in a laser or high intensity light application.
+A type of filter that yields a constant attenuation, or optical density, value over a range of wavelengths (i.e. spectrally flat).
+It is useful for attenuating, or reducing, the amount of light in a system.

 Caused by the unwanted spontaneous emission of light from a laser medium resulting in reduced optical performance.

 See also Noise Equivalent Power (NEP)

 The incident light power required to produce a signal on a detector that is equal to the noise.
 In this case, the signal-to-noise ratio is equal to one.

 A type of beamsplitter that splits the incident light by a specific percentage without altering the polarization state of the transmitted or reflected light.